-A reset will occur when a member submits a positive UDT or has an unexcused absence.
-The next time they submit a stimulant-negative UDT, their reward level will "reset" to the initial incentive value (e.g., \$10).
+A reset occurs when a member submits a stimulant-positive UDT or has an unexcused absence.
+The next time they submit a stimulant-negative UDT, their reward level "resets" to the initial incentive value (e.g., \$10).

-A recovery will occur after two consecutive stimulant-negative urine tests.
-At that time, the member will "recover" their previously earned incentive level plus the next escalation of \$1.50.
+A recovery occurs after two consecutive stimulant-negative urine tests.
+At that time, the member "recovers" their previously earned incentive level plus the next escalation of \$1.50.
 See Table 2 below for an example of how this process works.

 Gift Cards.
-The IM Portal will manage incentives and will dispense gift cards as the CM rewards, because they are both desirable and feasible.
-The current list of available gift cards appears in Chapter 5, Figure 6.
+The IM Portal manages incentives and dispenses gift cards, because they are both desirable and feasible.
+The full list of available gift card vendors is available in the IM Portal.